Camp Information

 Paintball

-Under the guidance of our well trained staff, campers learn proper safety equipment selection, sizing and firearm safety.
+Under the guidance of our well-trained staff, campers learn proper safety equipment selection, sizing, and firearm safety.
 Campers participate take aim at our paintball target range and advance to our team paintball challenges.
 Developed for the older camper.
-Campers strive to earn the camp Paintball Team Award during their stay with us.
+Restrictions: 10 years and older for target range 12 years and older for field play

 Nature Skills